garrettnorden20/machine-learning-project/index.md

-# Predicting Ranking Based on Other Player Data in League of Legends
+# Predicting the Winner of a Match based on Match Data in League of Legends

 ### Introduction